Successful weaning practices

 The industry message of 40% of mature weight for a weaning weight is obviously heavier than what you are suggesting.
 My understanding of that number was that it was when the rumen was developed enough to handle the cellulose.

-But, through targeted nutrition and being careful, you can obviously take 'em lighter than that and we know that from lots of experience.But what does that 40% mean, and should we ignore it?
+But, through targeted nutrition and being careful, you can obviously take 'em lighter than that and we know that from lots of experience.But what does that 40% mean?
+And should we ignore it?

 I guess I look at things a bit more holistically from a business, grass and management perspective.
 The least time we can have ewes and lambs together, because as you said they're worm taxis, the better life becomes for everyone involved.

 We know that we can actually turn the rumen function on early if we expose them to the right compounds at the right time.
 And that's the focus for me, really.
-Let's take what can be best practice in terms of grass budgeting, labour allocation, animal welfare and animal production and performance.
+Let's take what can be best practice in terms of grass budgeting, labour allocation, animal welfare, and animal production and performance.

 Let's tie all that together so that we can make a business really thrive, not just survive.